 |API Gateway (Beta)||Fully managed API management including routing, authentication, API keys, rate limiting, and quota.|

 Services not yet supported

-The following table lists services that are not yet supported by the fully managed version of Cloud Run.
-Note that Cloud Run on GKE can use any service that Google Kubernetes Engine can use.
+The following table lists services that are not yet supported by Cloud Run (fully managed).
+Note that Cloud Run for Anthos on Google Cloud can use any service that Google Kubernetes Engine can use.

 |VPC Service Controls|

 |Web Security Scanner|